knah/VRCMods/README.md

  - Visual and audible notifications (configurable)
  - Toggleable per instance type (public/friends/private)
  - Can be set to highlight friends or show only friends

+## Lag Free Screenshots
+This mod significantly improves screenshot taking performance for handheld camera in VR and F12 key in desktop mode.
+Benefits are especially noticeable with higher resolution screenshots (4K/8K).
+Additionally you can set your screenshots to be saved as JPEG files instead of PNG to save on file size.
+JPEG encoding takes a bit of time though, but it doesn't freeze your game anyway so why even care?

 ## LocalPlayerPrefs
 This mod moves game settings storage from Windows registry to UserData folder.